ARK-Electronics/px4_ros2_examples_ws/README.md

-# ROS2 & PX4 CustomMode example
+# ROS2 & PX4 CustomMode hardware example
-This tutorial is a example on how to utilize custom modes in PX4 using ROS2 and QGC.
-We would like to provide you with a basic example code that you can customize and utilize for your application.
+This tutorial is a example on how to utilize custom modes in PX4 using ROS2 and QGC on actual hardware.

 This project is a customized example of the usage of the Auterions PX4-ROS2 Interface Library